Candiru (fish): Taxonomy

 Phylogeny of Siluriformes based on Betancur et al. 2017, Trichomycteridae based on Fernández and Schaefer 2009, and Cetopsidae based on De Pinna et al. 2007.

 Relation to humans

 Candiru species are of medical importance to people inhabiting the areas where they are native, such as the Amazon basin.
 The Cetopsis candiru-açu, as well as P. microps, are well known for their scavenging habit, boring into carrion and cadavers that drift downriver.
-Along with the vulture catfish, their combined action are able to deflesh an 80 kg cadaver within half an hour.
+Their combined action, together with that of the vulture catfish, is able to deflesh an 80 kg cadaver within half an hour.
 The bites of whale candiru are strong enough to leave marks upon human bone; circular marks are often visible on the bones of the animal fed upon.
 Occasionally, Cetopsis may also attack live humans, though the cause of such attacks is still unknown.
 The undescribed human-biting candiru was first documented while feeding on blood from a boy's back, which is noted to be not dissimilar from the method other vandelliines use to feed off of fish blood.